prof-rossetti/intro-to-python/exercises/web-service/README.md

 ### Deploying to Production

-After demonstrating the ability to successfully run the app locally, follow these [Deployment Instructions](deploying.md) to upload the source code onto a remote server and configure the server to send you an email at scheduled (e.g. daily) intervals.
+After demonstrating the ability to successfully run the app locally, follow the app's [Deployment Instructions](https://github.com/prof-rossetti/daily-briefings-py/blob/main/DEPLOYING.md) to upload the source code onto a remote server and configure the server to send you an email at scheduled (e.g. daily) intervals.